November 27

 Our Distinguished Restaurateurs

 Ella and her brothers and sisters were forced out of Brennan's in 1973.
 Owen's wife and sons owned a majority interest, and their ideas had diverged from Ella's.
 She started all over again at Commander's Palace, which she and her siblings had bought some years earlier but not emphasized.
 They turned the place into the most influential restaurant in New Orleans, and one of the most important in America.
 Hiring chefs like Paul Prudhomme and Emeril Lagasse, Ella and he brothers and sisters redefined haute Creole cuisine.
-Ella's daughter Ti Martin and niece Lally Brennan run the daily operations, but Ella still lives next door, always watching.
+Ella's daughter Ti Martin and niece Lally Brennan run the daily operations, but Ella still lived next door, right until she died.

 Chef d'Oeuvre Du Jour